 - Migrant students (program code 135)

-- Foster students in an out-of-home placement identified through a statewide match with California Department of Social Services foster data (program code not needed)
+- Foster students identified through a statewide match with California Department of Social Services foster data (program code not needed)

 - Students participating in the Food Distribution Program on Indian Reservations (FDPIR) (program code 181—free meal)

 - Students directly certified as eligible for free meals based on the CALPADS state-administered automatic match with California’s CalFresh (formerly Food Stamp) and CalWORKs eligibility data (program code not needed).

 - Students directly certified as eligible for free meals based on a match conducted by an LEA and its county welfare department of student enrollment and CalFresh and CalWORKs eligibility data (program code 181—free meal).